-A correction analysis form was completed for both culvert, #1893 .
+A correction analysis form was completed for both culverts, #1893 and #1894.
 The preferred alternatives were chosen based on input from Island County.
 For both locations concrete box culverts were chosen as the preferred design.
 Metal arch culverts were considered as cheaper alternatives, however they could be susceptible to saltwater corrosion due to their proximity to Race Lagoon and do not meet site specific standards for 75 year life structure.
-At culvert 1893, a 14'x4.67"x64' concrete box culvert was chosen based on meeting WDFW fish passage standards and longevity (concrete) in the tidal environment.